mlml/autovot/README.md

 `[InitialVotTrain] INFO: Training completed.`

 ### Decoding
-**Note:** If you wish to produce predictions in the TextGrids, you may perform Mode 1 decoding using the classifiers produced from Mode 2 training.
+**Note:** Mode 2 decoding outputs a summary of the predictions' performance, **not** modified TextGrids containing predictions.
+If you wish to produce predictions in the TextGrids, you may perform Mode 1 decoding using the classifiers produced from Mode 2 training.

 For voiceless: